nathanleclaire/blog/content/post/using-ansible-with-docker-machine-to-bootstrap-host-nodes.markdown

 instead of running it in containers, and naturally I admire the zealotry, but when the Docker daemon crashes or containers start spinning out of control for unforeseen reasons, personally I appreciate the escape hatch.

+Likewise, check out those last two tasks above.
+They enable memory and swap accounting so that Docker's `-m` flag can be used (note that the machine has to be rebooted for these changes to take effect, which you can do with `docker-machine restart name`).
+This is critical for operations such as reserving memory for containers using Docker Swarm and is exactly the type of boring boilerplate systems administration task that Ansible excels at making easier and safer.

 ## Let's cook